 White House Plan For Reopening States Leaves Testing Question Unanswered

-The Trump administration announced new guidelines Thursday for states to re-open businesses and schools and relax social distancing measures, but public health experts say the plan skirts a major hurdle needed to safely get things moving: a shortage of tests for the coronavirus.
+The Trump administration announced new guidelines Thursday for states to reopen businesses and schools and relax social distancing measures, but public health experts say the plan skirts a major hurdle needed to safely get things moving: a shortage of tests for the coronavirus.

-Many experts are relieved the plan didn't include deadlines or a particular date for re-opening.
+Many experts are relieved the plan didn't include deadlines or a particular date for reopening.
 Instead, the plan describes three phases of loosening restrictions.
 States can move into each successive phase after establishing certain criteria, including documenting two weeks of declining case counts.

-"There are features of it I like – gated, measured approach to re-opening," said Dr. Ashish Jha, director of the Harvard Global Health Institute in an e-mail interview.
+"There are features of it I like — gated, measured approach to re-opening," Dr. Ashish Jha, director of the Harvard Global Health Institute, said in an email interview.
 "But they largely acknowledge that they can't fix the testing backlog and therefore, are throwing in the towel on that, and making it a state responsibility with little guidance on what is adequate testing."

 Instead of requiring states to hit a certain threshold of cases, the guidelines only ask states to show a "downward trajectory."
 States are also instructed to use public health databases that are set up to track influenza-like symptoms.
 Because flu season is over in the U.S., an uptick in flu-like symptoms could be seen as an indicator of coronavirus cases.

-Jha said using that system is akin to a back-up plan: "not as good and not as reliable [as adequate testing] but better than nothing."
+Jha said using that system is akin to a backup plan: "Not as good and not as reliable [as adequate testing] but better than nothing."

 He has another concern about the guidelines' minimalist approach to testing: "There are no targets, no goals.
 Nothing defined about how much testing we need or how we will achieve them.
 They seem to have largely given up the idea that we can even have enough testing and are relying on surrogates."

-The guidelines' phased approach to re-opening is smart, says Kimberly Powers, an infectious disease epidemiologist at the University of North Carolina at Chapel Hill.
+The guidelines' phased approach to reopening is smart, says Kimberly Powers, an infectious disease epidemiologist at the University of North Carolina at Chapel Hill.

-"It would be a grave mistake to just open the floodgates," says Powers.
+"It would be a grave mistake to just open the floodgates," Powers says.
 "It would just undo everything we've done so far with almost complete certainty, and I think a phased approach at least gives us a chance to back up if we need to.
 And I expect that we will."

 But many say that the "gating criteria" — the standards to be met to move to the next phase — in the guidelines are problematic.